 The memorial’s design was chosen in a competition with more than 400 others and was created in 1997 by Austrian-born architect Friedrich St. Florian.
 It features a large pool and fountains, two pavilions labeled Atlantic and Pacific, 56 pillars for each state and territory, as well as bas-relief sculptures and quotes from historic figures.
 On the Freedom Wall, each gold star represents one hundred of the 405,399 Americans who died during World War II.

 Walk the bridge across the Potomac River to Arlington, Virginia for a view of the U.S. Marine Corps War Memorial that depicts the American flag being raised over Mount Suribachi on Iwo Jima during World War II.
-This is not an NPS site, but does offer a commanding view of the National Mall and is especially photogenic at night.
+This is technically part of George Washington Memorial Parkway (another NPS site), and offers a commanding view of the National Mall and is especially photogenic at night.

 After dark is a great time for photography on the National Mall, and the World War II Memorial is no exception.
 You might consider bringing a tripod for clearer photos.